 She closed her eyes as a sob pushed past the thick lump lodged in her throat, and she angrily wiped away more loose tears.
 How could she have let her guard down in such a way?
 When had it happened?
 At which point had she fallen for him?
 Her vulnerability had been her handicap, her downfall.
 But so had it been his.
 So, they had betrayed that unspoken code they both held so dear and let emotion take over.

-A half sob, half chuckle pushed past her lips.
+A half sob, half chuckle escaped her lips.

 She had felt the depth of his by the way he had kissed her.